My Tokyo Guide

 Numerous museums, art installations, and parks abound in the Mitaka and Musashino area—a short trip outside Tokyo.
-Try a stay at the unique and inspiring Reversible Destiny Lofts Mitaka, make a reservation and head to the Ghibli Museum, or relax at one of the many beautiful parks such as Inokashira or Koganei.
+Step back in time at the Edo-Tokyo Open Air Architectural Museum, take a look at the unique and inspiring Reversible Destiny Lofts Mitaka, make a reservation and head to the Ghibli Museum, or relax in one of the many beautiful parks such as Inokashira or Koganei.

-Access Mitaka and the surrounding areas is Mitaka Station, on the Chuo and Sobu lines.
+Access Mitaka and the surrounding areas from Mitaka Station, on the Chuo and Sobu lines.

-From Narita Airport: Around two hours by train.
+From Narita Airport: Around two hours by train to Mitaka Station.

-From Haneda Airport: Around one hour fifteen minutes by train.
+From Haneda Airport: Around one hour fifteen minutes by train to Mitaka Station.

-From Shinjuku Station: Around fifteen minutes on the Chuo Line Special Rapid.
+From Shinjuku Station: Around fifteen minutes on the Chuo Line Special Rapid to Mitaka Station.

-From Tokyo Station: Around thirty-five minutes on the Chuo Line Special Rapid.
+From Tokyo Station: Around thirty-five minutes on the Chuo Line Special Rapid to Mitaka Station.

 A lovely garden stroll through Japanese architecture awaits as you head through this outdoor museum.
 View various styles of classic and contemporary architecture.
-English tours and guidebooks are available for anyone wishing to hear more about the history of the buildings while visiting.
+English guidebooks are available if you want to learn more about the history of the buildings.
 Wear shoes that are convenient to slip on and off, as every house you enter you'll have to remove your shoes.
-Koganei park, which houses the museum, is the second largest park in the metro area.
-It has many plum and cherry blossom trees to enjoy in the spring.
-It also has a sports complex, cycling course, and bird sanctuary.